 عنوان مقاله [English]

-Background and objectives: Tomato (Solanum lycopersicum L.) is one of the vegetable crops, which has global economic importance.
+Tomato (Solanum lycopersicum L.) is one of the vegetable crops of a global economic importance.
 The reduction of genetic variation in tomato through domestication and breeding has resulted in the need for conservation and utilization of all existing genetic resources.
 Local populations are among the most important genetic resources.
 They are often heterogeneous and composed of different genotypes which are mostly homozygous.
-Therefore, assessment of their diversity requires a different approach from usual methods.
+Therefore, assessment of their diversity requires a different approach of common methods.
 The objective of this study was estimating the phenotypic variation among and within the tomato local populations of Kalaybar area using Nei’s genetic diversity index.

-Results: The total diversity index (HT) for each trait ranged from 0.46 to 0.53 with an average of 0.49.
-More values were around the mean.
-All traits had relative high value of mean diversity index (H ̅s > 0.40).
+The total diversity index (HT) for each trait ranged from 0.46 to 0.53 with an average of 0.49.
+Most of values were around the mean.
+All traits had relative high value of mean diversity index ( > 0.40).
 The mean phenotypic diversity among populations (GST) was 0.10.
 For the majority of traits, little diversity was observed among populations.
 The greatest value of GST (0.16) was relevant to the mean of fruit weight per plant.
-More populations had similar magnitudes of mean phenotypic diversity within each populations (H ̅p) across all traits (0.42 to 0.49).
-The Fruit yield (0.51) and mean of fruit weight per plant (0.51), number of fruit per plant (0.56), number of node on stem (0.54), number of floret (0.54), number of days to flowering (0.44), number of days to fruit (0.54), had the highest diversity index (Hs) values in Gharavanloo, Rostamkandi, Sheykhlan-sofla and Kalantar, Sheykhlan-olya, Alisharloo, and Sheykhlan-olya populations, respectively.
+Most of population had similar magnitudes of mean phenotypic diversity within each populations () across all traits (0.42 to 0.49).
+The fruit yield (0.51) and mean of fruit weight per plant (0.51), the number of fruit per plant (0.56), the number of node on stem (0.54), the number of floret (0.54), the number of days to flowering (0.44), and the number of days to fruit (0.54), had the highest diversity index (Hs) values in Gharavanloo, Rostamkandi, Sheykhlan-sofla and Kalantar, Sheykhlan-olya, Alisharloo, and Sheykhlan-olya populations, respectively.

-Discussion: The results showed a relative wide phenotypic diversity present in tomato local population of Kalaybar area for most of the traits studied.
+The results showed a relatively wide phenotypic diversity present in tomato local population of Kalaybar area for most of the studied traits.
 The highest diversity was within the populations and there was little variation among the populations.
-The traits that contributed the most to within populations’ heterogeneity differed from population to population. however, the Sheykhlan-olya population had the highest fruit yield (4.83), the number of fruits (18.4), Number of node on stem (20.7), the number of flowers (83.5), and it was concluded that population could be used as a genetic source for future tomato breeding programs in Kalaybar region.
+The traits that contributed the most to within populations’ heterogeneity differed from population to population.
+However, the Sheykhlan-olya population had the highest fruit yield (4.83), the number of fruits (18.4), the number of nodes on stem (20.7), the number of flowers (83.5), and it was concluded that population could be used as a genetic source for future tomato breeding programs in Kalaybar region.